langchain4j/langchain4j/README.md

 # LangChain4j: Supercharge your Java application with the power of AI

-Want to integrate various AI tools and services into your Java application?
+Do you want to integrate various AI tools and services into your Java application?

-Heard about [LangChain](https://github.com/hwchase17/langchain) and want to use it with Java?
+Did you hear about [LangChain](https://github.com/hwchase17/langchain) and want to try it in Java?

 This library might be what you need.